awsdocs/aws-lambda-developer-guide/doc_source/API_GetFunctionConcurrency.md

 # GetFunctionConcurrency<a name="API_GetFunctionConcurrency"></a>

-Returns details about the concurrency configuration for a function\.
+Returns details about the reserved concurrency configuration for a function\.
 To set a concurrency limit for a function, use [PutFunctionConcurrency](API_PutFunctionConcurrency.md)\.

 ## Request Syntax<a name="API_GetFunctionConcurrency_RequestSyntax"></a>